Pinball FX 2: Development and marketing

 The developers stated that they listened to fan responses from the first game and implemented those ideas into the sequel.
 "We have been listening to our fans and building the pinball game that they envisioned," stated Kigyossy.
 "It took a little longer than expected, but we have designed a game that unifies the online community, and takes all the social features to the next level."
 The game was made available free of charge and gives players the ability to try any table for a limited time.
 Players can then elect to download Pinball FX 2 Core which unlocks full versions of the Pinball FX 2 tables.
 Owners of the original Pinball FX can import their existing tables, then selectively choose which of the new tables they want to download.
 Players who do not own Pinball FX can purchase the Pinball FX Classic pack, which contains the three original tables along with the free downloadable table from the original game.
 Kigyossy hinted that some of the exclusive tables from Zen Pinball would be coming in the future to Pinball FX 2, which was realized when the Mars table was released on April 20, 2011.
 Zen Studios announced on February 29, 2012, that the game would be available for free along with the Sorcerer's Lair table for Windows 8 users, with the additional tables available as premium downloadable content.
-It was released on the new OS for download from the Windows Store on October 27, 2012, although the Mars table was provided for free instead.
+It was released on the new OS for download via the Windows Store on October 27, 2012, although the Mars table was provided for free instead.